Bowral

 Population growth drivers in Bowral are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, Bowral's population is estimated at around 10,841, reflecting an increase of 77 people since the 2021 Census which reported a population of 10,764.
-This change is inferred from AreaSearch's estimate of the resident population as 10,759 following examination of the latest ERP data release by the ABS in June 2024 and an additional 199 validated new addresses since the Census date.
-The suburb's population density is 291 persons per square kilometer.
-Bowral's growth rate of 0.7% since the census positions it within 2.9 percentage points of the SA3 area (3.6%).
-Population growth was primarily driven by overseas migration contributing approximately 79.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+By May 2026, the population of the suburb of Bowral is estimated to be around 10,786.
+This figure reflects an increase of 22 people since the 2021 Census, which reported a population of 10,764.
+The change is inferred from AreaSearch's estimate of the resident population as 10,765 in June 2025, based on the latest ERP data release by the ABS, and an additional 198 validated new addresses since the Census date.
+This results in a population density ratio of 290 persons per square kilometer.
+Bowral's 0.2% growth since the census positions it within 2.4 percentage points of the SA3 area (2.6%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 79.0% of overall population gains during recent periods, driving primary population growth for the area.

 Frequently Asked Questions - Population